 The Takeaway

 Loan origination fees are important to consider when shopping for a loan during the home-buying process.
-These fees are charged by lenders to help cover their costs of processing and closing a new loan application.
+Lenders charge these fees to help cover their costs of processing and closing a new loan application.
 While many lenders charge origination fees, not all do, and some may be willing to negotiate.

 Origination fees are just one reason it’s important to shop around and compare home loans.
 With a SoFi Home Loan, for instance, qualified first-time homebuyers can make a down payment as low as 3%.